-Baseline data should be provided and presented clearly (e.g., graphs, contour diagrams of drawdown) and subject to appropriate analysis.
-Proponents should specify how the baseline data have been used in the proposed project's risk assessment, the design of the monitoring program and intended evaluation of the effectiveness of mitigation and management strategies.
+Baseline data should be provided and presented clearly (e.g., in graphs, maps and tables) and subject to appropriate analysis.
+Data should be presented in full to show the ranges of values, ensuring that extremes are not disguised by only presenting means.
+Proponents should specify how the baseline data have been used in the proposed project's risk assessment (e.g., assessing 10th and 90th percentiles of these data to explore potential consequences of impacts), the design of the monitoring program, and the intended evaluation of the effectiveness of mitigation and management strategies.
 Choice of parameters and sampling methods for these baseline data must be justified, especially where they are likely to be used in surveillance monitoring if the project goes ahead (see Section 4).
 Integration of physical, chemical and ecological baseline data is crucial to present a coherent understanding of predevelopment conditions in and near the project area.